JAW-05/Ping-Pong-Game/README.md

-# Ping-Pong-Game 🏓
+# [🏓] Ping-Pong-Game
 Inspired by the retro arcade game "Pong"!

 Made using Python and Pygame
 # Installing
 Download Python from the offical website if you don't have it installed yet.

-Run the following in the terminal to install the Pygame library
+Run the following in the terminal to install the Pygame library: `pip install pygame`

+# Running the game

+# Controls